-This is one of several superior Russian films bought by Roger Corman and re-edit for U.S. distribution.
+This is one of several superior Russian movies bought by Roger Corman and re-edited for U.S. distribution.
 It is often noted as the first major work of Francis Ford Coppola, who was hired to do the re-edit.

 What Corman did here is outrageous on several levels.
 The edits went far beyond removing Soviet propaganda, to destroy the cohesion of the story line, and confuse or delete the science and engineering aspects of the premise.
 By all accounts, it was just a fast way to put a movie out, to make cash.

-Perhaps biggest outrage is the complete replacement of the credited actor’s names with the those of the voices of the people who overdubbed them, evidently to mask the film’s Soviet origin.
+Perhaps biggest outrage is the complete replacement of the credited actor’s names with the those of the voices of the people who overdubbed them, evidently to mask the movie’s Soviet origin.

 It’s telling that, in the first release of the U.S. version, also Corman’s name is not listed—a “Thomas Colchart” is listed instead as producer/director, evidently a pseudonym.
 Small wonder—but I take issue with anybody who calls Corman’s actions “shameless”.